Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

     return numbers
 ```

 Generator is a function that returns an object(iterator) which we can iterate over (one value at a time).
 A normal function terminates with return statement, it evaluation comes out of the function, while a generator function *yields* the results of evaluation while pausing the execution, starts again with next value of iteration, during the pause state, the control is passed to the caller.
 Function like *__iter__*, *__next__* are implemented automatically.
-In Simple terms, it follows

-	Start -> Process -> Result & Pause -> Output the Result -> Unpause the function -> Repeat

-	IMAGE(Generator)
+*Generator based fibonacci*

 ```python
 def fibonacci_gen(num_items):